OpenRobotLab/PointLLM/README.md

 <p align="center">
   <img src="assets/caption_results.png" align="center" width="100%">
 </p>
 <b>!!!Note: Traditional metrics such as BLEU-1, ROUGE-L, and METEOR tend to favor shorter responses and may not effectively capture semantic accuracy.
 For a detailed discussion on this, please refer to our paper.
-We suggest the community not solely rely on these metrics for evaluation.<b>
+We suggest the community not solely rely on these metrics for evaluation.</b>

 #### Qualitative Comparisons with baselines.
 Please refer to our paper for more results.